-How Does a Cognitive-Behavioral Therapy Program in Denver Work?
+Cognitive-Behavioral Therapy in Denver

 When you understand how your thinking connects with your behavior, you can change your entire life experience by shifting your thoughts.
-This practice is embedded in principles of mindfulness, through which you start to notice the automatic thinking that often influences your mood, feelings, and behaviors without your awareness.
+This practice is embedded in principles of mindfulness, through which you start to notice the intuitive thinking that often influences your mood, feelings, and behaviors without your awareness.

 Cognitive-behavioral therapy is characterized by several elements that work in concert to create lasting effects for those in recovery from addiction.
 For example, CBT: